Some of the most common questions about subsidies are:

-The reasons why you should keep your application AGI up to date is two fold.
+The reason why you should keep your application AGI up to date is two-fold.

 - If your income decreases you will receive more subsidy and your monthly cost of health insurance will be reduced.

-If your AGI is greater than 400% of the FPL then you will be asked to repay all the subsidy money you received.
+If your AGI is greater than 400% of the FPL, you will be asked to repay all the subsidy money you received.
 If your AGI is below 400% then you will be required to repay a portion of the extra subsidies you received as shown in the table above.